Term of the Moment

 Chiplets Rather than One Large Chip

 An MCM is an option for fabricating large chips such as a system-on-chip (SoC), which has several specialized processing circuits.
-Larger die tend to fail more when tested in the semiconductor fab than small chips.
-By combining several smaller bare die, known as "chiplets" on the same substrate, a comprehensive system can be manufactured at less cost.
+After being manufactured and tested, larger die tend to fail more than small ones.
+By combining several small bare die, known as "chiplets" on the same substrate, a comprehensive system can be manufactured at less cost.
 See SoC.

 MCMs followed "hybrid microcircuits," which used a ceramic base, but MCMs typically have higher component and tracking densities.
 See system in package, chip package and Trilogy.